syncfusion/essential-ui-kit-for-xamarin.forms/README.md

 If you would like to request a new screen or report a bug in existing screens, create a feature request or submit a bug through our [feedback portal](https://www.syncfusion.com/feedback/xamarin-forms).

 ## License
 These are samples/templates.
-The samples/templates may have various licenses but Syncfusion licenses this as [LICENSE](MIT).
+The samples/templates may have various licenses but Syncfusion licenses this as [MIT](LICENSE).
 You may need to obtain additional licenses to use the samples/templates from third parties.

 This project uses Syncfusion controls and FFImageLoading (by Daniel Luberda) libraries.